Prostitution is legal in Panama.

 The only Panamanian man at the bar was working behind it.All of the johns were foreigners.
 And next to us, a table of older and off-beat average Joes relaxed, each with a girl sitting next to them or on their lap.
 Some girls were flirtatious and sensual, others were quiet.
 All of them wore smiles.

-This had to have been a part of the business; this seduction of sorts.
+This was part of the business; this seduction of sorts.
 In addition to impossibly beautiful girls, their flirtations, their interest in men they would most likely never consider otherwise, was a cultivated fantasy, and clearly an important part of the transaction.

 A lot of questions went through my mind.
 Were these men passing through Panama City or on vacation?
 How did they know to come to this bar?
 Did they come to Panama City specifically for sex tourism?